 Ensure that their knowledge and skills are as up-to-date as possible.
-Less experienced supervisors who have not supervised a PhD through to completion must attend the University's course on supervising research degrees and will be provided with a mentor (see 1.5 above).
+Less experienced supervisors who have not supervised a PhD through to completion must attend the University's course on supervising research degrees and will be provided with a mentor (see 1.4 above).
+Experienced supervisors must complete refresher training in accordance with University requirements.